Hot weather guidelines

 - Provide a cool area in the building such as a common room for residents to visit.

-- Ensure that residents drink lots of plain water (the liquid of choice), or diluted juice.
+- Ensure that residents drink lots of plain water (the drink of choice).

-- Check residents frequently, especially those who are physically or mentally challenged or on medications.
+- Check residents frequently, especially those who have a physical or mental disability or are on medications.

 During an extreme heat alert